 The IAEA General Conference also made a modest but significant step forward in 2018 with its adoption of nuclear security resolution language emphasizing “that nuclear security contributes to the positive perception … of peaceful nuclear activities.”
 Thankfully, the General Conference retained this language in the 2019 nuclear security resolution, signaling that nuclear security – and the role of good security practices in facilitating nuclear technology sharing – is now clearly getting more sustained attention than before.
 The IAEA is now focusing more on nuclear security in ways that complement and reinforce both the Agency’s ongoing work in nuclear safety and its Technical Cooperation (TC) program.
 This new focus is helping ensure that TC efforts are not derailed by the risk that they might lead to unauthorized access to sensitive technology or materials.

 As for the NSCG itself, its deliberations recently produced a statement of collective commitments related to nuclear security.
-This document — which is now available on the NSCG website — is not the sort of consensus-negotiated, lowest-common-denominator text one often sees emerge from multilateral fora, nor is it simply a high-level summary of inconclusive group deliberations.
+This document — which is — is not the sort of consensus-negotiated, lowest-common-denominator text one often sees emerge from multilateral fora, nor is it simply a high-level summary of inconclusive group deliberations.
 Instead, it is an informal “food for thought” statement, designed to pull useful strands of thinking together in a constructive way to help inspire and channel efforts to move the nuclear security agenda forward more effectively.

 I’m proud that the United States was able to play a key role in bringing NSCG members together to develop and hone this statement of commitments, and we hope it will indeed be useful in encouraging constructive thought about how states can play more effective roles in promoting nuclear security, both within the NSCG and more broadly.